sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Ethereal Sight.** The fateholder can see into both the Material and Ethereal Plane.

-**Innate Spellcasting.** The fateholderís spellcasting ability is Wisdom (spell save DC 18).
+**Innate Spellcasting.** The fateholder√≠s spellcasting ability is Wisdom (spell save DC 18).
 It can innately cast the following spells, requiring no material components:

 3/day each: alarm, detect thoughts, legend lore, mirage arcane, misty step, scrying